Est. read time: 3 min

 Understanding superannuation

-Generally, (apart from the compassionate grounds mentioned above) you will not be able to access this money until you reach your ‘preservation age’ – the minimum age, set by law, you must reach before you can access your superannuation funds.
-Your preservation age is currently between 55 and 60, depending on when you were born.
+Generally, you will not be able to access the money in your super account until you reach your ‘preservation age’ – the minimum age you must reach before you can access your superannuation funds.
+Your preservation age depends on the year you were born and is between 55 and 60.Â

 - check for any annual superannuation statement issued to you – this will give you a good indication of where your superannuation is held and how much you have